LincolnKoskela/Klondike/README.md

 - Card/Deck creation, basic pile functionalities and acceptance
 - Latest edits -- Fixed bug issues that weren't allowing certain functions to be called.
 Issue resolved by cloning the project into new folder.
-- **Currently** working on getting the board to display initial deal of cards onto tableau's and stock piles.
+- **Currently** working on displaying board tabs correctly / debugging Tableau `toDisplay()` function.

-## Todays Progress 10/13/25
+## Todays Progress 10/14/25
-- `dealNewGame()` function complete, needs to be tested.
-Will work through boards display to test.
+- Displaying board is working except the tabs aren't displaying correctly.
+Need to figure out how to print cards on new line in the specific tab, and not push all the tabs down with it.
+For each card that goes into the tab, there needs to be a new line, but only for that specific tab.
+Will continute to work through this display function.

 ## Features
 - Object Oriented Design